-The IIF reviews periodically with market participants the relative importance of countries' investor relations and data dissemination practices in their investment decisions.
+The IIF reviews regularly with market participants the relative importance of countries' investor relations and data dissemination practices in their investment decisions.
 As in previous years, The IIF sought feedback from members of the IIF Council on Asset and Investment Management (CAIM) Working Group, the IIF Committee on Sovereign Risk Management (CSRM) and the private sector members of the PCG.
-The investor's feedback broadly confirmed both the relative importance of the criteria used and the country score results.
+The investors' feedback indicates that most view country's investor relations programs as very important to making investment decisions.
+Good quality websites that aggregate data in one place, as well as dedicated staff that facilitates communication between policy makers and investors are especially valued.
+Standards for data dissemination were judged equally if not more important by the investors, with timeliness and quality deemed of critical value.

 b.
-IIF 2016 Assessments Results
+2017 IIF Assessments Results

-The 2016 IIF assessment covers the IR and data dissemination practices of 39 emerging market economies that are most active in international debt capital markets.
+The 2017 IIF assessment covers the IR and data dissemination practices of 39 emerging market economies that are most active in international debt capital markets.
 The full scoring of each country covered in the IIF IR and data dissemination indices is shown in Tables 2 and 3.